XRRCA/SpatLab/templates/reaper/README.md

-# Reaper templates
+# Reaper template using IEM Plugin Suite
  for mixing HOA (Higher Order Ambisonics) at home using headphones (Binaural)

+ ### How to download

+ Click on `iem-ambisonic-reaper-template.rpp` then select the `Download raw file`

  ### Dependencies